 Pro-tip: Try doing this with a partner who has no clue about your chatbot.
 This is an effective method because a neutral pair of eyes can give you better feedback.
 You already have a picture of what or how your chatbot will speak.
 Having neutral judgment helps in such cases.

 You can use several chatbot builder tools like Tidio or Hello Tars to test your conversation.
-I tried my hands on creating a chatbot conversation workflow on Tidio using one of their ready-made templates.
-You can build your own chatbot (with zero coding skills) -
+I tried my hands at creating a chatbot conversation workflow on Tidio using one of their ready-made templates.

 You may think there is no point in wasting time over deciding what your chatbot says before the chat ends.
 You’re wrong!
 A warm goodbye message seals the deal for you.
 You’ll earn the trust of your user by giving out relevant solutions to their problems and being nice to them throughout.

 Why must you have an ending?
 Because you are doing everything in your power to make the conversation as human as possible.
 A real conversation with a human will always have an ending—a goodbye.
 So spend some time on how you want to end your conversation.
 Adobe often asks for feedback or says they will call back.
 In this instance, it is feedback, but only after a cordial ending statement—”You are welcome.
 Hope this helps.”